mastodon/documentation/Using-Mastodon/User-guide.md

 ![animation showing content warnings in the timeline](screenshots/cw-toot.gif)

-Adding a content warning to your post will force images attached to your post to be hidden.
-Images can also be marked as "sensitive" separately to hide them from view until clicked on.
-To find out how to do this, see the [Posting Images](User-guide.md#posting-images) section of this user guide.
+Adding a content warning to your post will force images attached to your post to be marked as "sensitive" separately to hide them from view until clicked on.
+To find out how to do this without adding a content warning, see the [Posting Images](User-guide.md#posting-images) section of this user guide.

 ##### Hashtags